misa-dd/service-template/README.md

 To build a local Docker image: `make docker-build`

-To deploy the Docker image *using* Helm to Kubernetes: `make local-deploy`
+To deploy the Docker image *using* Terraform to Kubernetes: `make local-deploy`

 To check status *using* Helm: `make local-status`

- * Note: you are looking for the following
+ * Note: you are looking for the following:
  ```bash
 NAME                                   READY  STATUS   RESTARTS  AGE
 service-template-web-84754b8564-wjqfd  1/1    Running  0         1m